hatakkey/MAG-cups/README.md

      Enforced PFCP association list : Yes
      -------------------------------------------------------------------------------

-     check the database communication with the MAG-C ,it should be in HOT satus
+3.1 **check the database communication with the MAG-C ,it should be in HOT satus**
      ```bash
      *A:SMF1#  show mobile-gateway pdn ref-point-peers cdbx
      ===============================================================================